 2.)
 Switch up your training volume

-Now with this lower weight focus on getting as many reps as you can, if you hit 11 reps one week with the 20kgs, try to get 12 the next week, and push out one more rep the next week, after a few weeks you will be pushing those 20kg dumbbells for more and more reps, so when you do come back to lifting those 25kgs, you will have a higher strength ceiling and muscular endurance to push past your initial limit of 7-8 repetitions.
+Now with this focus on getting as many reps as you can, if you hit 11 reps one week with the 20kg weights try to get 12 the next week.
+Keep moving up your rep range and after a few weeks try returning to those 25kgs.
+You'll have built up a higher muscular endurance and might find it easier to push past that previous 7-8 rep barrier.

 Rest days give your muscles time to recover and repair after a workout.
-It is important to note that rest days do not mean you have to sit on the couch all day.
-Active recovery, such as gentle stretching or low-intensity activities like yoga or walking, can help promote blood flow and speed up recovery.
-Make sure you listen to your body, if you are feeling tired or sore, consider taking an extra rest day to allow your body to recover fully.
+It is important to note that rest days do not mean you have to sit on the sofa all day.
+Active recovery, such as gentle stretching or low-intensity activities like yoga or walking, help promote blood flow and speed up recovery.
+It's important to listen to your body, ultimately.
+If you're feeling tired or sore, consider taking an extra rest day to allow your body to recover fully.

 4.)
 Review your nutrition and hydration

-Nutrition plays a critical role in supporting optimal health and well-being, which means it is crucial to your performance in the weight room.
-If you are struggling to perform at the gym, it may be time to review what you are putting into your body, there may be a particular vitamin or mineral you might be deficient in.
+Nutrition plays a critical role in supporting health and well-being, which means it's crucial to your performance in the gym.
+If you're struggling to progress in your lifting, it may be time to review what you are putting into your body.

 5.)
 Consult a qualified professional for advice

-If you have been stuck in a plateau for a considerable amount of time and have exhausted different methods to break out of it, then it may be time to seek advice from a certified personal trainer or strength and conditioning coach.
-They can help you evaluate your current workout routine, identify areas for improvement, and create a structured plan to break through your plateau.
+If you have been stuck in a plateau for a while and have exhausted the different methods of breaking out of it, then it may be time to seek advice from a professional trainer or coach.
+They can evaluate your current workout routine, identify areas for improvement and create a structured plan to get you back in that progression zone.
 If you feel your issues are in the nutrition department, then speak with a nutritionist.

 Summary